Report a wildlife crime

 Please note that as a small team, we have to prioritise crimes involving species/issues of greatest conservation concern, as listed above.
 Due to the high levels of correspondence we receive, if your matter doesn’t relate to the above, you may not receive a further reply.

-Where you know or strongly believe there are active nests in hedges or trees that are being cut or removed, or if you believe a crime has been committed that is outside of our priorities stated above, please contact the police on 101 and ask speak to a Wildlife Crime Officer who has the authority to investigate and take further action if necessary.
+Where you know or strongly believe there are active nests in hedges or trees that are being cut or removed, or if you believe a crime has been committed that is outside of our priorities stated above, please contact the police on 101.
+If you are calling from England, Scotland or Wales you may ask to speak to a dedicated Wildlife Crime Officer who has the authority to investigate and take further action if necessary.

 If you need further advice call RSPB Wildlife Enquiries on 01767 693690 or email email@example.com.